dodyg/practical-aspnetcore/projects/3-0/new-routing-16/README.md

-# New Routing - Attaching Metadata information to your inline Middleware
+# New Routing - Map Areas by Convention

-Use `IEndpointConventionBuilder.WithMetadata` to attach metadata information to your inline Middleware.
+Use `IEndpointRouteBuilder.MapAreaControllerRoute` to configure routing for your areas.